CrytoCodeWizard/React-Sports-Betting-App/README.md

 1. Download the project/save zip and unzip
 2. In the text editor of your choice, open `sports-odds-app/src/App.js` and go to line 15. replace `process.env.REACT_APP_API_KEY_SPORT_ODDS` with your API key from step 1 of the prerequisites
-3. Navigate to the project home on the command line using `cd` and run `npm start`, the application should open at `http://localhost:3000/`.
+3. Navigate to the project home on the command line using `cd` and run `npm install`, followed by `npm start`, the application should open at `http://localhost:3000/`.

 ## Credits